Suspect Sought in a Burglary One Offense: 1400 Block of Belmont Street, Northwest

 Detectives from the Metropolitan Police Department's Third District seek the public’s assistance in identifying a suspect in reference to a Burglary One offense that occurred on Wednesday, October 20, 2021, in the 1400 block of Belmont Street, Northwest.

-The suspect was captured by a surveillance camera and can be seen in the photos below:
+The suspect was captured by a surveillance camera and can be seen in this video and the photos below: https://youtu.be/hMkraeEz4hY

 Anyone who can identify this individual or who has knowledge of this incident should take no action but call police at (202) 727-9099 or text your tip to the Department's TEXT TIP LINE at 50411.
 Crime Solvers of Washington, DC currently offers a reward of up to $1,000 to anyone who provides information that leads to the arrest and indictment of the person or persons responsible for a crime committed in the District of Columbia.